lorenzofox3/lorenzofox/posts/controllers.md

 Back in the days of [Angularjs](https://angularjs.org/), you could attach a _controller_ to parts of a DOM tree.
 The controller was responsible for the data model (a variable named ``$scope``) and some behaviour (functions) to mutate the data model.
 The data model was exposed to the view template, and any change to the data model would be reflected in the DOM.
-This was nice, because it was easy to test the controller, since it didn't reference the DOM in any way: the logic and the view were correctly separated
+This was nice, because it was easy to test the controller, since it didn't reference the DOM in any way: the logic and the view were correctly separated.

 Our version is slightly different: